gemc/docs/webPage/source/docker.rst

 to mount your local OS directories to be visible in docker.
 For example, to mount the "maximilian" home directory in a /max dir in the container:

- docker run -it --rm  -v /home/maximilian:/max jeffersonlab/clas12tags:4a.2.4 bash
+ docker run -it --rm  -v /home/maximilian:/jlab/work/max jeffersonlab/gemcbatch:2.7 bash

-/max now points to maximilian home dir.
+*/jlab/work//max* will now point to maximilian home dir.
 You can save work here.

 |